DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Having superior sword skills and Code Holder, capable of cutting off magic, Kai hold advantage.
 As he was burning through surplus of magic power, prolonged battle left Alfreya at disadvantage.

-[It seems it is time to judge this life.]
+[It seems it is time to deliver judgement for this life.]

 "What?"